 I’ve spent a lot of time writing about the daytime experiences of our Harvest Festival presented by Humana (see the posts about our colossal pumpkins, the new zones of color, the festival atmosphere and the craftsmen) but it would be a failure on my part to not dedicate a blog to the fun that sunset brings.
 While the park hums with excitement during the day, it truly glows to life at night.
 Especially when you visit Dollywood during Harvest Festival, you truly need to plan to spend a full day (or more!) so you can enjoy the bounty of all our offerings.

-People often ask if our Great Pumpkin LumiNights is a separately-ticketed event.
+People who are planning on things to do this fall often ask if our Great Pumpkin LumiNights is a separately-ticketed event.
 It’s not!
 Great Pumpkin LumiNights is what happens at night during Harvest Festival.
 It’s included with your admission.
 You get to enjoy all of our pumpkins and have access to everything else!

 If I could help you plan your day, I would tell you to be sure to come early in the day to enjoy the rides, shows, crafts and festival food—but do not forget to walk through the upper half of the park (the top of Craftsman’s Valley, Wilderness Pass— and The Plaza at Wilderness Pass! —Wildwood Grove and Timber Canyon).
 THEN, be ready to go back through the portal in Craftsman’s Valley again by 7:15 p.m. or so.
 You will be AMAZED at how different the very same vignettes look after the sun has set.

 You’ll see that at night, the giant pumpkin guitar is now playing a recognizable tune: Dolly Parton’s “My Tennessee Mountain Home.”

 White spiderwebs have a new look with a blacklight you didn’t see in the daylight hours.